Google Data Studio Tutorial

 END

-This formula tells Data Studio, “If the source matches l.facebook.com, m.facebook.com or facebook.com, call it ‘Facebook'”.
+This formula tells Data Studio: “If the origin coincides with l.facebook.com, m.facebook.com or facebook.com, call it ‘Facebook’.”

 To add a CASE formula, you must be able to edit the data source.

-Click the pencil icon next to your source to bring up the data field editor.
+Click on the pencil icon next to your source to bring up the data field editor.

-Then click “Add a new field” in the upper right corner.
+Then click on “Add a new field” in the upper right corner.

 Enter your formula.